curly60e/pyblock/README.md

 <img src="./resources/images/satnode.PNG" width="50%" />

 # PyBlock v0.9.9
-Dashboard Bitcoin information program

-A simple Python Block Clock to check the Blockchain information.
+A simple Python manager with Cypherpunk aesthetic.

-- This will fully work on a node that has Bitcoin Core and LND installed
+- This will fully work on a Node that has Bitcoin Core and LND installed.
+- We fully tested and worked perfect on [MyNodeBTC](https://twitter.com/_PyBlock_/status/1402516068959199233)
+- We fully tested and worked perfect on [RaspiBlitz](https://twitter.com/_PyBlock_/status/1405788110458441728)
+- We fully tested and worked perfect on [BitcoinMachines](https://twitter.com/_PyBlock_/status/1365757861217861632)
-- We fully tested and worked perfect on [MyNodeBTC](https://mynodebtc.com/)
+- We fully tested and worked perfect on [Umbrel](https://twitter.com/_PyBlock_/status/1405574038320201733)

-## First Start
+# First Start

 - You will need to find the path of the files tls.cert and admin.macaroon to do the REST connection to have access to LND.

-    ### From local node
+    ### From LOCAL Node

-    Open the Terminal
+    Open the Terminal.

     - Type these commands:

     * a@A:~> git clone https://github.com/curly60e/pyblock.git
     * a@A:~> cd pyblock
     * a@A:~> pip3 install -r requirements.txt
+    * a@A:~> sudo apt install hexyl
     * a@A:~> python3 PyBlock.py

     <br />